 The timers are designed to be used with a single hand.
 You can press and scroll up and down on any of the timers to adjust the time or you can tap for a single increment.

 6. How do I log my baby's sleep?

 We've made logging as simple as possible.
-You can log sleep live by tapping the round awake/asleep button when they sleep or wake.
-Press and hold the button for more options.
+You can log a previous sleep event by tapping the round awake/asleep button.
+You can also time and log sleep live by long pressing the round awake/asleep button when they sleep or wake.
 You can also just tap the appropriate time and place on the log chart to quickly create or change an event at any point.

 Notice that BabyPi works with 5 minute intervals for the sake of quick logging.
 Also note that if your baby is awake for less than 10-15 minutes between sleeps, it's best to log this as a single long sleep.
 If your baby "dream feeds" without really waking up, we recommend logging a single sleep event (i.e. don't bother logging that they woke up and then slept again).

 We've also recognized the difficulty of keeping track of night sleep and made a simple solution.
 Simply log one long sleep from when you put them down until you wake them up for the day.
 Then tap the long sleep on the log chart and you'll be able to give an estimate of how long baby was awake in the night.
 Notice that the sleep displays as slightly red if this is the case.